jjatria/perl-opentelemetry/README.md

 # OpenTelemetry for Perl

-This is part of an ongoing attempt at implementating the OpenTelemetry standard in Perl.
+This is part of an ongoing attempt at implementing the OpenTelemetry standard in Perl.
 The distribution in this repository implements the abstract OpenTelemetry API, with an SDK implementation being worked on separately.